wizzat/distribution/README.md

 The output is separated between STDOUT and STDERR so you can sort the resulting histogram by values.
 This is useful for time series or other cases where the keys you're graphing are in some natural order.
+Note how the "-v" output still appears at the top.

 ```
 $ cat NotServingRegionException-DateHour.txt \
     | distribution -v \
     | sort -n
- + Objects Processed: 1414196.
-tokens/lines examined: 1414196
+tokens/lines examined: 1,414,196
- tallied in histogram: 1414196
+ tokens/lines matched: 1,414,196
-    histogram entries: 453
+       histogram keys: 453
               runtime: 1279.30ms
 Val             |Ct (Pct)      Histogram
    2012-07-13 03|38360 (2.71%) ++++++++++++++++++++++++
    2012-07-28 21|18293 (1.29%) ++++++++++++